karagol-taner/Molecular-Dynamics-on-AWS-and-Cloud-Computing/README.md

 **For AWS: [Instructions for AWS ](instructions_for_aws.md)**

 **For Google Colab: [Instructions for Colab](instructions_for_colab.md)**

+This information is provided without any advice, recommendations, or guarantees.

 ## References
 1. Amazon Web Services.
 "Amazon EC2" Accessed February 22, 2024. https://aws.amazon.com/ec2/.